Sunday, April 29, 2007

 8 basil leaves

-Wash and dry the basil leaves, then slice them into thin strips with your kitchen shears or make a chiffonade with a knife.
+Wash and dry the basil leaves, then slice them into thin strips with kitchen shears or make a chiffonade with a knife.

 No comments: